Hes-Siemelink/instacli/README.md

 When connecting to Spotify for the first time, the script will ask you for your login credentials (App Client ID and Client secret -- you should already have those).
 These will be stored in `~/.instacli/connections.yaml` and will be used for subsequent invocations.

-## Documentation

-* See [Basic concepts](instacli-spec/basic-concepts) for an overview of the Instacli scripting language
-* The [Command reference](instacli-spec/reference/README.md) has a list of all the available commands with explanations and code examples.

 ---